British Board of Film Classification: Video releases

 The Video Recordings Act requires that video releases not exempt (music, documentary, non-fiction, video games, etc.) under the Act must be classified, making it illegal to supply any recording that has not been certified.
-Certificates can restrict release to any age of 18 or under, or only to licensed sex-shops.
+Certificates can restrict release to those under 12, 15 or 18, or only to licensed sex-shops.
 The government currently designate the BBFC as the authority for certifying video releases other than video games.
 As the law requires the certificate to be displayed on the packaging and media labels of the video recording, in practice only UK releases can be legally sold or hired in the UK, even if a foreign release had identical content.

 Local authorities do not have the same power for video recordings as for theatrical performances.
-Under the Video Recording Act 1984, (Note: The Video Recording Act 1984 was discovered in August 2009 to be unenforceable until the act was re-enacted by the Video Recordings Act 2010.) all non-exempt recordings must be classified by an authority chosen by the Secretary of State for Culture, Media and Sport.
+Under the Video Recordings Act 1984, (Note: The Video Recordings Act 1984 was discovered in August 2009 to be unenforceable until the act was re-enacted by the Video Recordings Act 2010.) all non-exempt recordings must be classified by an authority chosen by the Secretary of State for Culture, Media and Sport.
 This classification is legally binding, in that supply of material contrary to its certificate (recordings that have been refused a certificate, or supplying to someone younger than the certified age) is a criminal offence.
 However, possession is not an offence in itself, other than in the case of "possession with intent to supply".
 Since the introduction of the Act, the BBFC has been the chosen authority.
 In theory this authority could be revoked, but in practice such a revocation has never been suggested, since most local authorities simply do not have the resources needed to do such things as remove cuts, pass films that the BBFC rejected and vice versa, put in place new cuts, etc., regularly.

 Video games

-The BBFC has also rated some video games.
-Normally these are exempt from classification, unless they depict human sexual activity, human genital organs or gross acts of violence, in which case the publishers should submit the game for classification.
-Publishers may opt to submit a game for classification even if they are not obliged to.
+From 1986 until July 2012, the BBFC was responsible for classifying all video games released in the UK (to the format standard specified in the Video Recordings Act).
+From July 2012 onward, the primary responsibility for rating video game classification in the UK was passed from the BBFC to the Video Standards Council (VRA), who apply the PEGI system to all games submitted to them, unless they chose to self-impose a ban.

-Under the Digital Economy Act 2010, the primary responsibility for rating video games in the United Kingdom passed from the BBFC to the Video Standards Council using the PEGI system.
-A game is only submitted to the BBFC if it contains strong pornographic material or if it includes video material that is not directly accessible through the game itself (e.g. a documentary).
+An exemption to this is applied if a game contains strong pornographic material or if it includes video material that is not directly accessible through the game itself (e.g. a documentary), in which case such material is still submitted to the BBFC for classification.